Terms of orientation

-Terms of orientation, terms of location, or spatial words are common linguistic descriptors used to indicate the spatial positioning of objects in three-dimensional space, including notions of top, bottom, front, back, left side, and right side as used in everyday language and interactions.
+In linguistics, terms of orientation, terms of location, or spatial words are common descriptors used to indicate the spatial positioning of objects in three-dimensional space, including notions of top, bottom, front, back, left side, and right side as used in everyday language and interactions.
 Assigning these to objects then allows things to be described in relation to the object, above, below, in front of, behind, beside, and so forth.

 Basic concepts

 Linguist Eve V. Clark notes that "many objects in the world around us have an inherent orientation that we usually take for granted".
 One of the first learning tasks that children are presented with is learning the difference between the top and bottom of things, and the front and back of things.
 Children tend to first learn to understand the concept of things having a top, as demonstrated by the tendency to initially identify the uppermost surface of a set of shelves as the place to add a new object, ignoring lower shelves.
 The orientation assigned to an object can differ depending on the vantage point and intent of the observer:

 The reference frame [for an object] can be established in different ways.
 One way is to use the intrinsic orientation of the reference object.
 In this case, the regions that are above, below, in front of, behind, to the left of, and to the right of the reference objects are the regions which are adjacent to the top, bottom, front, back, left side, and right side, respectively.
 If the intrinsic orientation of the reference object is used to establish the reference frame, I am referring to the intrinsic use of the corresponding prepositions.
 Thus, in intrinsic use, two arguments are needed for a locative description: the primary object and the reference object.